The Origins of Nationalism: Evidence From China (with Chen Ting)

 When State-Building Hinders Growth: The Legacy of China's Confucian Bureaucracy

-Do countries with a long history of state-building fare better in the long-run?
-Recent work has shown that early state-building may lead to higher levels of present-day growth.
+Do countries with a long history of state-building fare better in the long run?
+Recent work has shown that earlier state-building may lead to higher levels of present-day growth.
 By contrast, I use a natural experiment to show that the regions of China with over a thousand years of sustained exposure to state-building are significantly poorer today.
-The mechanism of persistence, I argue, was the introduction of a civil service exam based on knowledge of Confucian classics, which strengthened the social prestige of the civil service at the expense of local commerce.
-A thousand years later, the regions of China where the Confucian bureaucracy was first introduced have a more educated population and more Confucian temples --- but lower levels of wealth.
+The mechanism of persistence, I argue, was the introduction of a civil service exam based on knowledge of Confucian classics, which strengthened the social prestige of the civil service and weakened the prestige of commerce.
+A thousand years later, the regions of China where the Confucian bureaucracy was first introduced have a more educated population and more Confucian temples, but lower levels of wealth.
 The paper contributes to an important debate on the Great Divergence, highlighting how political institutions interact with culture to cause long-run patterns of growth.

-Nationalism and Accountability: Support for Repression in China and Japan (with Trevor Incerti, Frances Rosenbluth, Seiki Tanaka, and Jiahua Yue)
+The Anti-Democratic Peace?
+How Parties Shape Nationalism in China and Japan (with Trevor Incerti, Frances Rosenbluth, Seiki Tanaka, and Jiahua Yue)